For Solicitors

 Including gastroesophageal reflux, hiatus hernia, GORD, Fundoplication, achalasia, cardiomyotomy, Heller's and splenectomy.

-Benign Biliary Surgery
+Benign Biliary Surgery (non tertiary)

 Including gallstones, cholecystitis, cholecystectomy, common bile duct, cholangitis, bile duct stricture, obstructive jaundice and bile duct exploration.